LiquidFun/Airway/README.md

 This loads the bronchus model with the correct materials for the segments.

-You can also see the various files created by the stages.
+You can also see the various files created by the stages:
 * `stage-62`: renders based on the lung
 * `stage-10`: which contain `.graphml` files describing the tree structure, and the classifications created by the algorithm.
+* `stage-35`: creates a pdf with renders for each patient
+* `stage-11`: creates a pdf with the found clusters of the various structures

 # More images